-The name of the inetd version of tccd is in . tccd.
+The name of the inetd version of tccd is in.tccd.

-If you are using in.tccd, you should add the following line to the file /etc/inetd.conf:
+If you are using in.tccd, you should add the following line to the file /etc/inetd.conf:23 where options are any command-line arguments that you want to pass to in.tccd.24 (Information about command-line arguments is presented in the tccd manual page near the back of the TETware User Guide.)

+'''

 tcc stream tcp nowait tet tet-root/bin/in.tccd in.tccd [options ...]

+'''